Who has the constitutional right to dismiss the speaker of the House of Representatives?

 Description

-This image is of a large room with green furnishings.
-The seats are arranged around a large central table.
-There is a large chair at the open end of the U-shaped seats that is elevated above the other chairs.
-There are people sitting in the seats and papers on the desks.
+The House of Representatives is a large room with green furnishings.
+The seats are arranged in rows around a large central table.
+There is a large chair at the open end of the U-shaped seats that is elevated above the other chairs where the Speaker sits.
+Members of the House of Representatives sit in the U-shaped seats.
+Members of the public and the press sit observing from the balconies above the House.